The House Of Windsor

 (2) Lady Gabriella Marina Alexandra Ophelia Windsor, born 23 April 1981.

 Princess Michael is a successful author and has published several books on the royal families of Europe.
 She also undertakes lecture tours, and supports her husband in his public work.
-Prince Michael manages his own consultancy business and he and his wife do not officially carry out royal duties, nor are they in reciept of monies from the Civil List, although they have occasionally represented the Queen Elizabeth II abroad.
+Prince Michael manages his own consultancy business and he and his wife do not officially carry out royal duties, nor are they in receipt of monies from the Civil List, although they have occasionally represented the Queen Elizabeth II abroad.

 The couple live in a grace and favour apartment at Kensington Palace and

 and own a seventeenth century country house in Gloucestershire, Nether Lypiatt Manor.
-Prince Michael bears an uncanny ressemblance to his paternal grandfather, King George V and his relative, Nicholas II, the last Tsar of Russia, to whom he is related through his Russian grandmother.
+Prince Michael bears an uncanny resemblance to his paternal grandfather, King George V and his relative, Nicholas II, the last Tsar of Russia, to whom he is related through his Russian grandmother.

 When the Tsar Nicholas and his family were re-buried in Russia, Prince Michael represented Britain at the funeral service.
 The Prince is a qualified Russian interpreter, he also speaks fluent French and has a working knowledge of German and Italian.